See You Soon

 Are Shabbat services happening with Maryland Hillel?
 What about Shabbat dinners?

 Yes!
 We look forward to celebrating Shabbat each week.
 While Friday nights will no longer include 400+ students gathering at Hillel, we are committed to providing opportunities to celebrate Shabbat.
-We are working on offering small Shabbat meals at Hillel and around campus, in addition to supporting do-it-yourself Shabbat dinners.
+We will have online pre-Shabbat and Shabbat events to start the semester.
+Once permissible, we are working on offering small Shabbat meals at Hillel and around campus, in addition to supporting do-it-yourself Shabbat dinners.

 What will High Holidays look like with Maryland Hillel?